bcholodenko/ftools-python/README.md

 identical to the input; only changed sections are rebuilt and re-compressed.

 ##### A note on the trailer checksum
-The image filesystem format ends with a 4-byte checksum whose exact algorithm could not be conclusively determined (see `ftools_lib/imagefs.py` for details).
-An unmodified section is always repacked from its original bytes, so this only matters if you actually change something.
+The image filesystem format ends with a 4-byte trailer value of unknown purpose, written as a best-effort placeholder when a section is rebuilt from scratch (see `ftools_lib/imagefs.py`).
+An unmodified section is always repacked from its original bytes untouched, so this only matters if you actually change something inside a section.
 Treat an edited, repacked VBF as untested until verified on real hardware.

 ##### A note on duplicate paths
 Real firmware has been observed to contain more than one directory entry